acmei/Guide-for-Transplants/transplant_guide.md

 Guide for Transplants
 =====================

 Congratulations and welcome to Ada Developers Academy!
 This guide was written by a few transplants of Ada Cohort 3.
 We thought it would have been nice to have an orientation packet to help us move from our current homes to Seattle, so here it is.
 First of all, this is a huge step and while it may seem scary, try not to fret.
 You have a lots of supporters at Ada Developers Academy and hopefully this guide will help you get started.
-If you'd like more personal help or to chat one on one, feel free to contact any of the people listed at the bottom of the document.
+If you'd like more personal help or to chat one on one, feel free to contact any of the people listed at the bottom of the guide.
 We're here to help!

 ##Table of Contents